 A SOCKS5 Proxy is also available to all subscribers on the VPN’s website (for all platforms).

-The Windows app comes with a Killswitch and obfuscation tech for getting around VPN firewalls.
+Their Windows VPN app comes with a Killswitch and obfuscation tech for getting around VPN firewalls.
 It also allows people to conceal their VPN use in countries where they are frowned upon.
 Unfortunately, we did discover an IPv6 WebRTC leak when testing this client - so you will need to disable IPv6 connections or disable WebRTC to mate the VPN perform securely.

-This client suffered no leaks on IPV4 or IPv6.
+This Mac VPN client suffered no leaks on IPV4 or IPv6.
 That is excellent and means that the VPN can provide strong privacy and security straight out of the box.
 A killswitch is available and this client has obfuscation tech.
 An excellent VPN for Mac that has everything Mac users need to protect themselves both at home and on public WiFi.

-The Android client is exactly the same as its Windows and Mac counterparts.
+The Android VPN client is exactly the same as its Windows and Mac counterparts.
 It comes with all the same privacy features, including the kill switch and a wide choice of encryption options.
 The auto-connect feature is also useful for people that want the VPN to connect every time they use the internet (great for people that move around and use public WiFi a lot, for example).

 Users can select between Transmission Control Protocol (TCP) and User Datagram Protocol (UDP), which is handy for people who want to stream on their Android devices.
 I found the Android app to be stable and speeds were no different from those experienced in the desktop versions.

-The iOS app provides L2TP/IPsec encryption by default.
+The iOS VPN app provides L2TP/IPsec encryption by default.
 It is an excellent app that comes with a Connect On Demand feature which works in coordination with the auto-connect feature to provide a killswitch like feature.
 It works by stopping any traffic from leaving the iPhone if the VPN disconnects.

 However, it is worth bearing in mind that this is a reactive in-app feature, so it is possible that you may leak data to your ISP if the client crashes.
 Overall, we found this to be an excellent VPN client that is good for gaining digital privacy both at home and on public WiFi.